iemppu/iemppu.github.io/_pages/about.md

 [School of Electrical Engineering and Computer Science](https://school.eecs.wsu.edu/), [Washington State University](https://wsu.edu/), where I lead the [ROMA Lab](/people/).
+My research interests include uncertainty quantification, risk-aware robust learning and stochastic optimization for machine learning with applications to language models and computer vision.

 Before joining WSU, I was a postdoctoral research associate in the [Department of Computer Science](https://cs.uiowa.edu/)